-If you are the record holder of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split, you will not receive any cash payment with respect to our Stock in connection with the Reverse/Forward Stock Split.
-Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock that you hold will not change as a result of the Reverse/Forward Stock Split.
-However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting, the number of shares of Stock that you hold will be reduced in accordance with the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.
+If you are the record holder of 250 shares or more of our Stock immediately prior to the effective time of the Reverse Stock Split, you will not receive any cash payment with respect to those shares of our Stock in connection with the Reverse/Forward Stock Split.
+Assuming that both the Reverse Stock Split and the Forward Stock Split are approved by shareholders at the Special Meeting, the number of shares of Stock so held by you will not change as a result of the Reverse/Forward Stock Split.
+However, if the Reverse Stock Split is approved by shareholders at the Special Meeting but the Forward Stock Split is not approved by shareholders at the Special Meeting the Special Meeting, the number of shares of Stock so held by you will be reduced in accordance with the 1-for-250 Reverse Stock Split ratio and may include a fractional share to the extent required by that ratio.

-See "Special Factors - Effects of the Reverse/Forward Stock Split" beginning on page 24, "Special Factors - Effective Date" beginning on page 38 and "Special Factors - Process for Payment for Fractional Shares" beginning on page 39.
+See "Special Factors - Effects of the Reverse/Forward Stock Split" beginning on page 24, "Special Factors - Effective Date" beginning on page 39 and "Special Factors - Process for Payment for Fractional Shares" beginning on page 40.